maksimKorzh/kata-ui/README.md

     npm start

     NOTE: Before first run make sure to adjust katago path in "main.js" otherwise app would not work.
-Optionally you may adjust "/path/to/game.sgf" in "renderer.js" to auto load SGF file.